floss1138/dxMagic/README.md

 # dxMagic
 Proof of concept DXF and DXX file parser to extract attribute meta-data

 dxMagic is a proof of concept attempt to take dxx output from AutoKAD LT/ProgKAD and turn it into an ATTOUT formatted text file.
 This provides similar results to the ATTOUT function available in the full version of AutoKAD but using the `ATTEXT` function instead of `ATTOUT`.
-With little modification it is possible to extend dxx parsing to ASCII dxf files.
-This makes it possible to extract attribute data directly from the drawing file without the need to open it in a CAD package.
+With little modification it is possible to extend dxx parsing to entier ASCII dxf files.
+In the case of a dxf file, all the attribute data from both model and paper space is extracted.  dx_extract makes it possible to extract attribute data directly from the drawing file without the need to open it in a CAD package.  `ATTIN` functionality is similary provided by merging attribute data back into the .dxf using dx_insert.

 ### Looking for a CAD tutorial?
 Please excuse the alternative spellings; they are intended to prevent search engines picking up this document.
 Some AutoKAD commands will be explained but this is not a CAD tutorial.
 There are lots of good tutorials for AutoKAD.
 This is not one of them.

+## USIN dxMagic
+dxMagic is watch folder based.
+Folder names can be changed in the header of the scripts.
+Default names begin with *dx_* to show they belong to dxMagic and end in *_watch* if this is a trigger folder.
+Placing a file in the watch folder will initiate file processing.
+A dxf formatted file also needs to be present as the dx_insert target.
+In addition to the attout formatted text file an xlsx spread sheet is also provided.
+This can be edited and converted to and attin/attout formatted text file with dx_xls2txt

 ## USING dx_extract
-dxMagic is watch folder based.  dx_extract.pl will create the necessary folder structure when run (if not already present).
-Edit the header of the script as necessary to create the desired folders.
-The defaults begin with *dx_* to show they belong to dxMagic and end in *_watch* if this is a trigger folder.
-Defaults are: dx_extract_WATCH folder is for the dxx or dxf files to be parsed. dx_pass is where successfully processed files are moved to. dx_fail is for files which failed (valid file name but invalid content).
+dx_extract.pl will create the necessary folder structure when run (if not already present). dx_extract_WATCH folder is for the dxx or dxf files to be parsed. dx_pass is where successfully processed files are moved to. dx_fail is for files which failed (valid file name but invalid content).